ghostwriter/option/README.md

 ## License

 The BSD-3-Clause.
-Please see [License File](./LICENSE) for more information.
+Please see [LICENSE](./LICENSE) for more information.